Trafford Park: Westwards expansion

 Sir Humphrey de Trafford had retained 1300 acre of land on the western side of the ship canal after his 1897 sale of Trafford Park.
-Hemmed in as it was between the canals and "an increasingly urbanised Stretford to the east", as the industrialisation of the park neared its completion the Estates Company started to acquire parcels of the remaining de Trafford land, then in the control of family trustees, as did the Canal Company.
-In 1924 the Estates Company bought a half share in Dumplington Estates Ltd., a company set up to administer 38 acre of land bought from the de Trafford Trustees on which it was intended to build a garden village.
-In 1929 the Ship Canal Company acquired Dumplington Estates, and in return gave the Estates Company land to the south of Barton, the Trafford Park Extension.
-The Canal Company recognised the potential for a new dock on the land, giving the area its name of Barton Dock Estate, although no dock was ever built.
+As the industrialisation of the park neared its completion the Estates Company acquired parcels of the remaining de Trafford land, then in the control of family trustees, as did the Canal Company.
+In 1924 the Estates Company bought a half share in Dumplington Estates Ltd., a company set up to administer 38 acre of land bought from the de Trafford Trustees to build a garden village.
+In 1929 the Ship Canal Company acquired Dumplington Estates, giving the Estates Company land to the south of Barton, the Trafford Park Extension.
+The Canal Company recognised the potential for a new dock on the land and named it Barton Dock Estate, although no dock was ever built.
 The Barton Docks area was developed during and after the Second World War, but the land belonging to Dumplington Estates remained largely undeveloped until the construction of the Trafford Centre, which opened in 1998.